Here's everything you need to know to make your own kombucha at home!

 - Mix the kombucha and pineapple juice.

-STORE YOUR SCOBY
+STORING YOUR SCOBY

-Short shelf life (<2 months)
+Short Shelf Life (<2 months)

 The kombucha will become very vinegary and will be perfect as a new culture (starter) for your next recipes.

-Longer shelf life (> 2 months)
+Longer Shelf Life (> 2 months)

 Option 1 (at room temperature):